 If you want to recognize your real competitors, you have to know what to look for.
 Specific aspects you need to focus your attention on are:

-- The Sales Process – If your opponents are better at selling products that are similar to yours.
-You should examine their sales process, the channels that they use to push their products into the marketplace.
-Also, do they incorporate discounts in their offers and do they partner with other competitors?
+- The Sales Process – If your opponents are better at selling products that are similar to yours, then you should examine their sales process and the channels that they use to push their products into the

 - Audience Participation – If you want to measure how your competitor’s content affects the target audience, you need to keep in mind how the audience reacts to it.
 Check your competitor’s social media profiles and find out if a certain type of content or a topic resonates better with audiences.
 Measure the number of likes, comments, and re-shares of posts.